RuaraidhCurr/Notes/SalesForce/Apex/Invoking Apex/Asynchronous Apex/Batch Apex.md

 - Up to 5 batch jobs can be queued or active concurrently
 - Up to 100 `Holding` batch jobs can be held in the Apex flex queue
 - Max of 5 batch jobs in a running test
-- Max nuymber of Batch methods executions is 250,000
+- Max number of Batch methods executions is 250,000
+- A max of 50mil records can be returned in the `Databse.QueryLocator` object.
+- If `start` method returns a `QueryLocator`, the *Scope* param of `Database.executeBatch` can have a max of 200.
+- If no scope is given for the `Database.executeBatch`, Salesforce chunks the records into batches of 200 records.
+- Only 1 batch `start` method can run at a time in an org.
+Other jobs remain in queue until started.

+# Firing Platform Events from Batch Apex
+Batch Classes can fire platform events.